 Making a road trip in Iceland is on everyone’s bucket list these days.
 We were lucky enough to visit this incredible country multiple times and explored some of the most beautiful places in Iceland.
 From amazing geothermal pools, black sanded beaches to stunning waterfalls, and inspiring landscapes.
 There aren’t many countries where you can see all those incredible places on the same day.
-If you are also planning to go to Iceland and you want to know which places you definitely need to see?
+If you are looking for inspiration for your Iceland itinerary and you want to know which places you definitely need to see?
 Here are our top 10 most beautiful places to see in Iceland.

 Winter: December to February